LASSO Inference for High Dimensional Predictive Regressions: Empirical Applications

-Dlasso, which incorporates the high dimensional controls, reverses the signs of estimates.
-It returns a positively significant the coefficient for the full sample at the 10\% significance level, and detects stronger evidence of predictability, at 5\% significance level, in the Pre-1994 period.
-Further accounting for the potential nonstationarity in the predictors, XDlasso provides different estimates and standard errors from Dlasso.
-Notably, the standard errors of Dlasso are 60\% to 68\% smaller than those of XDlasso across sample periods, suggesting Dlasso may underestimate the uncertainty.
-Consequently, XDlasso reveals that there is no significant predictive power of log earnings-price ratio for stock return in the full sample.
-Moreover, the evidence of predictor power in Pre-1994 is weakened to 10\% level compared with that of Dlasso at 5\% level.
-Our empirical findings are consistent with the general recognition that there is little predictability in the financial market, thereby supporting the efficient market hypothesis.
+Dlasso, which accounts for high dimensionality but not nonstationarity, generally reverses the sign of the estimates compared to the simple regression.
+For the full sample, Dlasso consistently yields positive but statistically insignificant coefficients.
+Zooming into the Pre-1994 period, Dlasso detects strong evidence of predictability with transformed data, with coefficients significant at the 5\% level.
+This result persists with the untransformed data, though the significance weakens to the 10\% level when the lagged dependent variable is included.
+Accounting for the potential nonstationarity in the predictors, XDlasso provides notably different estimates and standard errors from Dlasso.
+XDlasso reveals no significant predictive power of log earnings-price ratio for stock return in the full sample and the Post-1994 period.
+Moreover, for the Pre-1994 period, the evidence of predictability is weakened to the 10\% significance level with transformed data, and becomes entirely insignificant with untransformed data.
+Our empirical findings with XDlasso are consistent with the general recognition that there is little predictability in the financial market, thereby supporting the efficient market hypothesis.
+The divergence between Dlasso and XDlasso underscores our theoretical prediction: XDlasso mitigates the Stambaugh bias arising from highly persistent regressors while Dlasso does not.
+Despite the short confidence intervals, Dlasso results can be misleading when nonstationary time series is present, as clearly shown by the illustrative simulation in Section \ref{subsec:Necessity-of-IVX}.

+The variance ratio tests on the Slasso residuals provide a diagnostic check on the m.d.s.~condition required by our asymptotic theory.
+The results exhibit stark differences across data specifications: with untransformed data and without the lagged dependent variable, the tests strongly reject the m.d.s. condition ($p$-values ranging from 0.001 to 0.046), suggesting potential model misspecification.
+Including the lagged return or using transformed data substantially improves the diagnostic results, with $p$-values generally exceeding 0.05.
+This pattern suggests that both data transformation and including dynamics help satisfy the underlying assumptions, thereby boosting credibility for the XDlasso results under these specifications.